A Misadventure with Spriggans

 of creatures - with a dwarfish human form.

-disproportionally large was its head,
+though disproportionally large its head,

-with shoulders puny - evil was its grin;
+with shoulders puny - evil was its grin -

 they hissed and spat at Jack, who froze in dread.